-increase in the total cost index without ferry costs and road tolls from July to August
+change in the total cost index without ferry costs and road tolls from September to October 2017

 |1The total cost index for ferry and toll expenses for tank lorries, 3-axles without trailer is revised back to 1 January 2014 as from November 2016.
 Even though the index series is different, there is small percentage changes between the different months.|

 |Refuse collectors, 2-axled||122.2||-0.8||3.0||10.3|